Terms & Conditions & Privacy Notice for Paul Martin & Co

 Complaints

-Paul Martin & Co. is committed to high quality legal advice and client care.
+Paul Martin & Co. are committed to high quality legal advice and client care.

 We are authorised and regulated by the Solicitors Regulation Authority (SRA).

-If you are unhappy about any aspect of the service you have received, please contact Paul Martin on 01708 380210 or via email at Dee@paulmartinlaw.com or by post to our office at:
+If you are unhappy about any aspect of the service you have received, we ask that initially you contact Paul Martin, Principle of the Practice and Solicitor, on 01708 380210 or via email at sandra@paulmartinlaw.com or by post to our office at:

-However in cases being dealt with by P.S Martin in the unlikely event of you having a complainant, this should be addressed to Miss Lee Barton via email at lee@paulmartinlaw.com or via post to our offices at 10, Western Road, Romford Essex RM1 3JT.
+However, in cases being dealt with by Paul Martin in the event of you having a complaint, this should be addressed to Miss C Lee Barton Senior Solicitor of over 25 years’ experience, via email at lee@paulmartinlaw.com or via post to our offices at Essex House, 15 Station Road, Suite 12, Upminster Essex RM14 2SJ or again by telephone on 01708 380210.

 File Storage